-This is the authors' summary from a 21-page report.
+This is the authors' summary from a 20-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Mill Creek Reservoir were surveyed in 2008 using electrofishing and trap netting, and in 2009 using gill netting.
-Aquatic vegetation and habitat surveys were conducted on Mill Creek Reservoir during July 2008.
-Additional electrofishing surveys were conducted in spring 2006, 2008 and 2009 to monitor stocked Florida largemouth bass as part of a special research project (Operation World Record).
+Fish populations in Mill Creek Reservoir were surveyed in 2012 using electrofishing and in 2013 using gill netting.
+Aquatic vegetation and habitat surveys were conducted on Mill Creek Reservoir during August 2012.
+An additional electrofishing survey was conducted in fall 2010 to monitor largemouth bass.
+Historical data are presented with the 2012-2013 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Mill Creek Reservoir is a 237-acre impoundment located in Van Zandt County, Texas, on Mill Creek, a tributary of the Sabine River.
 The reservoir was constructed by the City of Canton in 1976 for municipal water supply.
-Fish habitat consists mostly of emergent aquatic vegetation.
-Native submerged vegetation was scarce.
-Angler access facilities consisted of only one public boat ramp and parking lot and were in need of improvements.
+At conservation elevation, most of the available habitat in the reservoir consists of emergent aquatic vegetation, which occurs along much of the shoreline.
+In recent surveys, native submerged vegetation has been scarce.

 Largemouth Bass and crappies are the most important sport fishes.
 The management plan from the 2008 survey report recommended conducting routine monitoring of the Largemouth Bass population and sampling ShareLunker offspring stocked in 2005 and 2007 as part of Operation World Record.
 The lack of habitat in the reservoir has been identified as a topic of concern.